DecisionsDev/simulatte/README.md

 ```bash
 cd simulatte
 ```
+### Pre requisites
+Docker installed
-Be sure these ports are already not used :
+Be aware that Simulatte will use the following ports :
 - port **3000** for grafana
 - port **8080** for simulatte online
 - port **8888** for jupiter notebooks